jefwagner/py_graphics/README.md

 PyGraphics: Another Python based graphics system
 ================================================

 I want to create a graphics system similar to Mathematica's.

-+ I would like to have a set of graphics primitives.
-    - Points
-    - Text
++ There are three basic types of basic renderable objects
-    - Lines
+    - Surface
-    - Polygon
+    - LineSet
-    - Circle
+    - Billboards

++ We can combine these items into combined renderable object
-    - Box
+    - RenderableGraphicsObj

++ There are basic geometric objects that can be constructed from these
-    - Sphere
+    - Spheres
     - Cylinder
     - Cone
+    - Box
+    - Pyramid
+    - Tetrahedron
+    - Disk
+    - Polygon
+    - Line
+    - Spline
+    - Point

++ There are complicated constructed geometric shapes
+    - Extrusion

-+ The primitives can combined together into more complicated graphics objects.
++ We can combine these to a combined graphics object
-+ I would like properties such as color, opacity, specularity, etcetera to be named parameters of each graphics object.
-+ I would like all graphics objects to have several methods associated with them
+    - GraphicsObj

++ We can specify style properties with keyword objects
+    - color
+    - ambient_color
+    - specular_color
+    - specularity
+    - line_color
+    - line_width
+    - line_style
+    - point_color
+    - point_size
+    - point_style
+    - face_colors
-    - Center of mass
+    - edge_colors
-    - Bounding box
+    - vertex_colors

++ There are basic transformation that can be specified for each graphics object
-    - Bounding sphere
+    - Translate
-+ I would like to have several transformation's
     - Scale
     - Shear
     - Rotate

++ There should be basic light objects
-    - Translate
+    - Ambient light
-+ I would like to have a lighting objects
-    - Directional lights
+    - Directional light
-    - Point lights
+    - Point light
-    - Spot lights
+    - Spot light

-    - Combined lighting
-    - Several default lighting signatures
-        * Tri-color
-        * Neutral
-+ I would like to have camera objects
++ We can combine these to a combined light object
-    - Perspective camera
+    - LightObj

++ There should be a camera object
-    - Orthographic camera
+    - Camera

 + I would like to have a render call that takes a graphics object, a lighting object, and a camera object to render a scene.
-    - Default to creating a WebGL scene using three.js buffer geometry
+    - Default to creating a WebGL scene
-    - Render directly to picture
+    - Render directly to picture (png, jpg, svg)
-+ In addition I would like to create 2-D scenes using an orthographic camera